otto-de/edison-hal/README.md

 * Added getter methods to Link instead of public attributes to avoid NullPointerExceptions
 * Fixed generation + parsing of non-trivial links
-* Fixed name of 'deprecation' property in links
+* Fixed type and name of 'deprecation' property in links

 ### 0.1.0